 The purpose of a warm-up is to prepare the body for the rigorous cardiorespiratory demands of an indoor cycling class.
 As the body increases in temperature, blood flow to working muscles increases which allows the body to become more efficient during exercise.
 Typically for a 60 minute indoor cycling class the warm-up should last about 7 minutes.

-Benefits of a warm-up include:M
+Benefits of a warm-up include:

 Increased metabolic rate